savka777/DSA-CE204/README.md

 - [Stack.java](Stack/Stack.java): A generic implementation of a stack in Java, supporting operations like pushing, popping, and checking the top element.
 - [StackADT.java](Stack/StackADT.java): Defines the basic operations for the `Stack` interface.

+## Binary Search Tree

+- [BinarySearchTree.java](Tree/BinarySearchTree.java): A generic implementation of a binary search tree in Java, supporting operations like insertion, deletion, and searching for elements.
+- [TreeADT.java](Tree/TeeADT.java): Defines the basic operations for the `Tree` interface.

 ### How to Run
 1. Clone the repository: